Doncaster railway line: 1991-2006: Continued support and alternatives

-The longest of the plans involved 6 kilometres of tunnel, and seven stations, four of them underground.
+The longest of the plans involved six kilometres of tunnel, and seven stations, four of them underground.
 The report found that a heavy rail line would be "desirable but too expensive to consider unless major economies in tunnelling and station construction costs can be made".
-Public Transport Corporation estimates of the same period costed the two rail options at $376 million and $550 million respectively.
+Estimates by the Public Transport Corporation costed the two rail options at $376 million and $550 million respectively.

-Despite the line being a recurring theme among public transport advocates and political hopefuls, today there is no firm commitment to build the line.
-The cost to complete the line today has been estimated at $1 billion, with transport in the region provided by private motor vehicles on the Eastern Freeway, and bus routes which operate along dedicated lanes from the Doncaster park and ride.
+Despite construction of the line being raised on a regular basis by public transport advocates and political hopefuls, there was no firm commitment to build it.
+In 2006, the cost to construct the line was estimated at $1 billion.
+Transport in the region provided by private motor vehicles on the Eastern Freeway, and bus routes which operate along dedicated lanes from the Doncaster Park & Ride.

-In 2003 the Northern Central City Corridor Strategy provided comparative costings for heavy rail, light rail and high quality bus services.
+In 2003, the Northern Central City Corridor Strategy provided comparative costings for heavy rail, light rail and high-quality bus services.

-During the 2006 state election, the Victorian Liberal Party had done their own costing of the rail line and promised to extend the number 48 tram to Doncaster Hill, claiming that constructing the heavy rail line would cost around $1 billion and was deemed too expensive an option in the short term at least.
+During the 2006 state election, the Victorian Liberal Party claimed that constructing the heavy rail line would cost around $1 billion and was deemed too expensive an option in the short term.
+It promised instead to extend the number 48 tram to Doncaster Hill.